-Scopophobia is a type of specific phobia.
-People with scopophobia have an excessive fear of being watched or stared at.
+Scopophobia is a type of specific phobia in which people have an excessive fear of being watched or looked at.
+They may be overwhelmed by a sense of danger and the need to escape.

 Anxiety disorders are the most common form of mental illness.
 Of people with an anxiety disorder, 19.3 million of them have a specific phobia.
 Scopophobia is one example of a specific phobia.